That’s right, case studies have actual magic powers.

 - The problem wasn’t straightforward

-- There were specific challenges to overcome
+- There were specific or complex challenges to overcome

 - Things went wrong and you had to turn them around